 How to practice financial minimalism

-The reason why tracking my spending was so powerful is because it really opened up my eyes to where all of my money was going.
+The reason why tracking my spending was so powerful is because it really opened up my eyes to where all of my money was going and all the unnecessary purchases I was making.
 And although sometimes it felt like too much information, ultimately knowing exactly where my money was going gave me the awareness and power to make better spending decisions.

 2. Cut Out Unnecessary Expenses